leongjs98/portfolio_blog/content/posts/everyone-should-know-these-hotkeys/index.md

 In other words, hotkeys like `Alt+F4` aren't included.
 {{< /alert >}}

-## Browsers-specific
+## Hotkeys for Browsers

-Here are some common shortcuts for all browsers (not sure about Safari).
+Here are some common shortcuts for popular browsers such as Mozilla Firefox, Brave Browser, Opera Browser, Google Chrome, Microsoft Edge (not sure about Safari).
 This means you can learn them once and use them everywhere else.

 Some apps use similar if not the same hotkeys as well.